SigurdJanson/KPIlib/README.md

 I am a [Changitor](https://www.changitors.com/en)!
 That means that you and I together are driving change - digitally, in an agile and people-centered manner.
-Though the Kluster is my own private project, I probably would never have done this without the inspiration from the [Changitor team](https://www.changitors.com/en).
+Though the Kluster is my own private project, I probably would never have done this without the inspiration in the [Changitor team](https://www.changitors.com/en).

 Thank you also to [ServiceNow](https://www.servicenow.com) for hosting